27escape/App-Basis-ConvertText2/README.md

 as :fa:trash:[2x 90 #red border]

-## Google Material Font
+## Google Material Icons

-Font Awesome provides many useful icons,see [Google Material Font Cheatsheet], however there is a lot of hassle to add them to your document; we of course offer a simple shortcut, with the form
+Google also provides many useful icons,see [Google Material Font Cheatsheet], however there is a lot of hassle to add them to your document; we of course offer a simple shortcut, with the form

     \:mi:font-name